 We're proud to celebrate Sussex Day!

-As a Sussex based company and home to many of our employees, Goldstar Consultancy recognises Sussex Day.
+As a Sussex based company and home to many of our employees, Goldstar IT Consultancy recognises Sussex Day.
 It is a great opportunity to celebrate the rich heritage and culture of Sussex.

 The flag itself was registered in 2010.
 It depicts six gold martlets on a blue field, representing the six ancient sub-divisions (or Rapes) of the country.
 Chichester, incorporating Bognor Regis, Selsey and Midhurst.
 Arundel incorporating Littlehampton.
 Bramber, with Worthing, Horsham, Crawley (west), Shoreham-by-Sea, Southwick and Steyning included.
 Lewes featuring Brighton and Hove, Crawley (centre and east), Burgess Hill, Haywards Heath, Peacehaven, Newhaven and Telscombe.
 Pevensey, including Eastbourne, Seaford, East Grinstead, Crowborough, Hailsham, Uckfield and Heathfield and finally Hastings, including Bexhill-on-Sea, Rye and Battle.